PelajarPalingLahanat/TruthTableApplication/README.md

 This program is simple but i wrote many lines of code for it maybe it's because im dumb 😢😭😭

 Thank you if you download my source code and visiting my rep.

+if u discover any bugs or logic error feel free to email me at arifraihan412@gmail.com.